-All pages on this site comply with level 2 of the W3C Web Content Accessibility Guidelines (link).
-All pages on this site validate.
+All pages on this site comply with level 2 of the W3C Web Content Accessibility Guidelines.

-This site is built using well-structured, semantic markup.
+This site is built using a structured, semantic markup.
 Appropriate tags are used to add semantic value to content, ensuring our pages can be read and interpreted by not only web browsers, but also screen readers and other assistive devices.

 Our efforts include, but are not limited to: